guiglass/GravityVR/README.md

 Note that when running in OpenVR please be sure that the window named "OpenVR Gravitation Demo" is in the foreground and that you have clicked on it prior to pressing any keyboard control keys.

-The Keyboard Controls keys are very simple (push and hold one at a time) to navigate around the scene along and include the ability to change the size and time scale.
+The Keyboard Controls keys are very simple (push and hold one at a time) to navigate around the scene and include the ability to change the size and time scale.

 Keymap:
 * "w" key = move the scene forward.